Chris Archer: Cleveland Indians

 Archer was drafted by the Cleveland Indians in the fifth round of the 2006 MLB draft.
 He joined the Rookie-level Gulf Coast Indians after signing.
 He also pitched in one game for the Burlington Indians of the Rookie-level Appalachian League.

 Archer remained with the Gulf Coast Indians to start the 2007 season.
-In 2008, Archer had a 4–8 win–loss record in 27 games started for the Lake County Captains of the Class A South Atlantic League.
+In 2008, Archer had a 4–8 win–loss record in 27 games started for the Lake County Captains of the Single–A South Atlantic League.

 Chicago Cubs

 On December 31, 2008, Archer was traded, with John Gaub and Jeff Stevens to the Chicago Cubs for Mark DeRosa.

-Archer pitched for the Peoria Chiefs of the Class A Midwest League during the 2009 season, and was 6–4 with a 2.81 ERA and 119 strikeouts (seventh in the league) in 109 innings while leading the league with 66 walks, and not allowing any home runs.
+Archer pitched for the Peoria Chiefs of the Single–A Midwest League during the 2009 season, and was 6–4 with a 2.81 ERA and 119 strikeouts (seventh in the league) in 109 innings while leading the league with 66 walks, and not allowing any home runs.

-In 2010, Archer had a 15–3 win–loss record with a 2.34 earned run average (ERA) and 149 strikeouts in 142.1 innings between the Daytona Cubs of the Class A-Advanced Florida State League and Tennessee Smokies of the Class AA Southern League.
+In 2010, Archer had a 15–3 win–loss record with a 2.34 earned run average (ERA) and 149 strikeouts in 142.1 innings between the Daytona Cubs of the High–A Florida State League and Tennessee Smokies of the Double–A Southern League.
 He was third among all minor league pitcher in wins, and seventh in ERA.
 With Daytona, Archer had a streak of 41 innings pitched without allowing an earned run.
 He was named the Cubs' Minor League Pitcher of the Year, and the Cubs added him to their 40-man roster to protect him from being selected by another team in the Rule 5 Draft.
 After the season, Archer pitched for the United States national baseball team in the qualifying tournament for the 2011 Pan American Games.
 Defeating the Cuban national baseball team, USA Baseball called Archer's game the International Performance of the Year.

 Tampa Bay Rays

 In January 2011, the Cubs traded Archer to the Tampa Bay Rays with Hak-ju Lee, Brandon Guyer, Robinson Chirinos, and Sam Fuld for Matt Garza, Fernando Perez, and Zac Rosscup.
 At the start of the season, he was rated the 27th-best prospect in baseball by Baseball America.
-Pitching for the Montgomery Biscuits of the Class AA Southern League, Archer had a 5.85 ERA through the first two months of the season and a 5.27 ERA at the end of the first half of the season.
+Pitching for the Montgomery Biscuits of the Double–A Southern League, Archer had a 5.85 ERA through the first two months of the season and a 5.27 ERA at the end of the first half of the season.
 In the second half, he made a turnaround, going 5–4 with a 3.45 ERA.
-Archer received a promotion to the Durham Bulls of the Class AAA International League, making two starts for the Bulls at the end of the season, and allowing only one run.
+Archer received a promotion to the Durham Bulls of the Triple–A International League, making two starts for the Bulls at the end of the season, and allowing only one run.
 Between the two teams he was a combined 9–7 with a 4.09 ERA, and 130 strikeouts in 147.1 innings, and led the Southern League with 18 wild pitches.